- Analytics

 By comprehending the different data analytics types, organizations can select the method that best aligns with their data objectives and results in a proper analysis that is tailored to their specific needs.

-For example, a retail company aiming to boost customer satisfaction can employ predictive analytics to analyze behavior and preferences.
+For example, a retail company that wants to improve customer satisfaction can employ predictive analytics to analyze behavior and preferences.

 This enables personalized marketing campaigns and product recommendations, resulting in improved experiences, increased loyalty, and higher revenue – a critical aspect of strategic decision-making for business owners and decision-makers.